Used by landlords nationwide | Ohio-specific | Legally structured

 - Failing to provide required disclosures

-- Not returning the security deposit on time
+- Not returning security deposits on time

 Helpful Tips

-- Keep a copy of all communications with tenants
+- Document all communications with tenants

 State Requirements Comparison